adrienmilis/minishell_parsing/README.md

 ## Method (so far)

+1) First split
-1) Check if command can be splitted (first, quotes are closed, then check semi-colons)
+- Check if main command can be splitted on semicolons(first check quotes are closed, then check semi-colons)
-2) Split the command on the right semi-colons
+- Split the command on the right semi-colons
+- Add to the main linked list
+2) Second split
+- Check that sub_command can be splitted on pipes (check pipes are valid)
+- Split on sub linked list
-3) Go through each sub_command
+3) Go through each sub_command and check if valid (check redirections)
-4) 2 modes : in & out of quotes.
-- if double quotes : expand environment variables
-- if in simple quotes : pass
-- else, check if pipes and redirections are valid
+4) Add all elements to tab and expand env variables